Triple Top Patterns

 Triple top patterns are similar looking to head and shoulders patterns.
 While they look similar, the peaks are more equal on a triple top which makes the formation different.

-The middle peak is equal to the left and right peaks instead of being higher than the 2.
+The middle peak is equal to the left and right peaks instead of being higher than the two.

 The triple top pattern is also similar to the double top pattern.
 The difference is that the triple top doesn’t have the bearish volume so the bulls can come in once more to try and break the highs.